 About 23 Scotch whiskies were rated 98 – just short of a point to match up to the Triple Wood 2022.
 Of these, 21 are single malts and 3, blended whisky.
 About 105 Scotches have a score between 95 and 97 – earning them a gold medal.
 Originally known as Thurot Distillery, Glenturret is nestled on the banks of the Turret River in the Scottish Highlands.
 Its history spans both illegal and legal production.
 The water source Loch Turret flows over the granite in the Grampian Mountains – producing exceptionally soft water that’s perfect for producing whisky.
 That said, it only recently began offering up single malt expressions – with popular options being the 10, 12, 15, and 21 year-olds.
 The 25 and 30 year-old expressions, meanwhile, are difficult to source.

-This complex whisky is worth an addition to your whisky collection, especially if you enjoy a good ol’ on-the-rocks ritual.
+At an average price of INR 4,512 – this complex whisky is worth an addition to your whisky collection, especially if you enjoy a good ol’ on-the-rocks ritual.
 At the moment, however, it doesn’t seem to be available in India.

 All images: Courtesy Brand